reekystive/simple-web-demos/packages-scripts/sync-ts-project-refs/example-configs/README.md

 **Purpose**:

-- Add or skip references for specific TypeScript configurations
+- Exclude a specific tsconfig from processing
-- Exclude specific tsconfig files from processing
+- Decide whether this specific tsconfig should include workspace dependency references
-- Fine-tune references for different build scenarios (test, build, IDE, etc.)
+- Add/skip references for a specific tsconfig file

 ## Quick Start